-To highlight the nuances of this educational philosophy, this post is going to share what STEM stands for, what it means for education, how to apply STEM in business, what career options are available for STEM students, and how to turn STEM teachings into real-world applications.
+To highlight the nuances of this educational philosophy, we'll share what STEM stands for, what it means for education, and how to apply STEM in business.
+In addition to revealing what career options are available in STEM for your child, and how to turn STEM teachings into real-world applications.

 What does STEM stand for?